Ukraine Prime Minister Honcharuk submits resignation | DW | 17.01.2020

 handed it to the president with the right to submit it to Parliament," he added.

+The resignation was still to be confirmed as the presidential office responded to the letter, saying they would consider it.

-The former lawyer and deputy head of the prime minister's office became Ukraine's youngest ever head of government at the age of 35.
+The former lawyer and deputy head of the prime minister's office became Ukraine's youngest ever head of government at the age of 35 when he took on the role in August of last year.

 jsi/rt (Reuters, AFP, AP)